zelon88/HRCloud2/ISSUE_TEMPLATE.md

 // THE FOLLOWING IS A TEMPLATE FOR AN ISSUE SUBMITTED FOR HRCLOUD2

-// ISSUES CAN BE SUBMITTED AT https://github.com/zelon88/HRCloud2/issues
+// SUBMIT ISSUES ON GITHUB: https://github.com/zelon88/HRCloud2/issues

-// OR BY EMAILING zelon88@gmail.com.
+// EMAIL ISSUES TO: zelon88@gmail.com.